Compact manifolds of dimension $n\geq 12$ with positive isotropic curvature: Orbifold ancient -solutions and standard solutions

-*{0.4cm}
+*{0.2cm}

+Note that Proposition 6.6 in \cite{B19} can be extended to the orbifold case, as all the key ingredients of its proof, including the Berger holonomy theorem, Proposition 9 in \cite{BS08} (which is an application of the Bony type strong maximum principle), Theorem 16 in \cite{B10a}, and the de Rham decomposition theorem, can be extended to the orbifold case.
+(For an extension of the de Rham decomposition theorem to the orbifold case see Lemma 2.19 in \cite{KL}.)
+For another application of the combination of the strong maximum principle in \cite{BS08} and orbifold holonomy see p.
+585 of \cite{NW}.

-The following result is a simple application of Proposition 6.6 in \cite{B19} and the strong maximum principle for systems.
+The following result is a simple application of the orbifold version of Proposition 6.6 in \cite{B19} and the strong maximum principle for systems.

 \begin{prop} Let $(\mathcal{O},g(t)), t\in [0,T]$, be a complete solution to the Ricci flow.
-Suppose that $(\mathcal{O},g(t))$ is weakly PIC2 and strictly PIC, and there is a point $x_0$ such that the Ricci curvature of $g(0)$ at $x_0$ is positive.
-Then for any $t>0$ and any $x\in \mathcal{O}$, the curvature tensor of $g(t)$ at $x$ lies in the interior of the PIC2 cone. \end{prop} {\bf Proof}.\ \ Otherwise, there is a space-time point $(p,t')$ with $t'>0$ such that the curvature tensor at $(p,t')$ lies on the boundary of the PIC2 cone.
-By Proposition 6.6 in \cite{B19} (which can be extended to the orbifold case) for all $0<t\leq t'$ the universal cover of $(\mathcal{O}, g(t))$ splits off a line.
+Suppose that $(\mathcal{O},g(t)), t\in [0,T]$, is weakly PIC2 and strictly PIC, and there is a point $x_0$ such that the Ricci curvature of $g(0)$ at $x_0$ is positive.
+Then for any $t>0$ and any $x\in \mathcal{O}$, the curvature tensor of $g(t)$ at $x$ lies in the interior of the cone $C_{\text{PIC}2}$. \end{prop} {\bf Proof}.\ \ Otherwise, there is a space-time point $(p,t')$ with $t'>0$ such that the curvature tensor at $(p,t')$ lies on the boundary of the cone $C_{\text{PIC}2}$.
+By the orbifold version of Proposition 6.6 in \cite{B19} for all $0<t\leq t'$ the universal cover of $(\mathcal{O}, g(t))$ splits off a line.
 In particular, the Ricci curvature of $(\mathcal{O}, g(t))$ cannot be strictly positive for $0<t\leq t'$.
 On the other hand, by assumption the Ricci curvature of $g(0)$ is positive at the point $x_0$, so the Ricci curvature is positive everywhere for any $t>0$ by the strong maximum principle for systems (Proposition 12.47 in \cite{C+}); here note that the reaction term in the evolution equation for the Ricci tensor is weakly positive definite under the weakly PIC2 assumption.
 A contradiction. {$\Box$}

-*{0.4cm}
+*{0.2cm}